shikhar818/PDFANSWERS/README.md

 # PDFANSWERS
-Aim of this project is to use the existing knowledge of the pdf to provide more intelligent answers from Large Language Model and the internet.
+Aim of this project is to use the existing knowledge of the pdf to provide more intelligent answers from Large Language Model.